"Nicotine is my friend"

 It's increasingly common to see those hooked on nicotine replacement products or e-cigarettes to award their form of delivery hero or savior worship status.
 Clearly, the risks posed by nicotine alone are vastly less than smoking's.
 However, nicotine's continued use, in any form, is unsafe.

-Following footnote #2 I cite titles to nicotine medical journal articles published during the month of August in 2008, the month this topic was written.[2]
+Following footnote #2 are several examples of nicotine research papers first appearing in PubMed during August 2008, the month this article was written.
+Even a brief glance at the literature makes clear that nicotine is far from a harmless companion.[2]
 As you can see, it isn't necessary for anyone to resort to scare tactics or exaggeration of nicotine's effects upon the body.
 The truth is frightening enough.

 While personifying any chemical inflates emotional attachments to it, doing so doesn't alter that it's still only a chemical.
 What it could alter is your comfort level around others, feeling more comfortable being with fellow nicotine addicts who won't make you feel guilty about your next nicotine fix.

 Friends?
-What I'd urge you to sleep on is the number of people in your lifetime who passed on creating meaningful relationships with you, because of the stink of your hair, skin and clothing, your breath, because of your endless cycle of replenishment interruptions, or because they realized that your chemical addiction would always be elevated above them.
+What I'd urge you to sleep on is the number of people in your lifetime who passed on creating meaningful relationships with you, because of your endless cycle of replenishment interruptions, because they realized that your chemical addiction would always be elevated above them, or because of the stink of your hair, skin, clothing, or breath.

-Also see, Baykan A, et al, The protective effect of melatonin on nicotine-induced myocardial injury in newborn rats whose mothers received nicotine, Anadolu Kardiyol Dergisi, August 2008, Volume 8(4), Pages 243-248;
+Baykan A, Narin N, Narin F, et al. The protective effect of melatonin on nicotine-induced myocardial injury in newborn rats whose mothers received nicotine.
+Anadolu Kardiyoloji Dergisi.
+2008 Aug;8(4):243–248.

-Also see, Marchei E, et al, Ultrasensitive detection of nicotine and cotinine in teeth by high-performance liquid chromatography/tandem mass spectrometry, Rapid Communications in Mass Spectrometry, August 2008, Volume 22(16), Pages 2609-2612.
+Marchei E, Pellegrini M, Pacifici R, et al. Ultrasensitive detection of nicotine and cotinine in teeth by high-performance liquid chromatography–tandem mass spectrometry.
+Rapid Communications in Mass Spectrometry.
+2008 Aug;22(16):2609–2612.